 Want some real quick suggestions?

-- For nature, hiking, bird watching, wildlife and more: McCloud Nature Park (North Salem) or Sodalis Nature Park (Plainfield).
+- For nature, hiking, bird watching, wildlife and more: McCloud Nature Park (North Salem), the new Pecar Park (Avon) or Sodalis Nature Park (Plainfield).

-- For running, walking, and biking: Hummel Park (Plainfield), the newly-paved Vandalia Trail (which runs from Amo, west through Coatesville, all the way to Greencastle in Putnam County) or the newly-expanded B&O Trail in Brownsburg (click here for more information on both of these rail trails).
+- For running, walking, and biking: Hummel Park (Plainfield), the newly-paved Vandalia Trail (which runs from Amo, west through Coatesville, all the way to Greencastle in Putnam County) or the B&O Trail (Brownsburg).

-- For fun play equipment for the kids: Washington Township Park (Avon), Avon Town Hall Park (Avon), Hummel Park (Plainfield), Arbuckle Acres Park (Brownsburg), Williams Park (Brownsburg), Ellis Park (Danville).
+- For fun play equipment for the kids: Washington Township Park (Avon), Avon Town Hall Park (Avon), Hummel Park (Plainfield), Arbuckle Acres Park (Brownsburg), Williams Park (Brownsburg) or Ellis Park (Danville).

 To learn more about Hot Skates, click here.